 Eat up this "Japanese sword!"
 At Mokkulu Shinshiro, there's a traditional Japanese food that's just like a Japanese sword.
 The name of that food is the giant gohei-mochi.
 Gohei-mochi is rice put on a wooden stick, slathered with sauce, and baked to ready-to-eat perfection.
-The average size is approximately 120 grams, but this giant gohei-mochi is a whopping 1,600.
+The average size is approximately 120 grams, but this giant gohei-mochi is a whopping 1,600 grams.
 You can take on the challenge of trying to eat it all by yourself, or it's perfect to share with family and friends.
 It's a special treat that will surely make your trip memorable.
-Mokkulu Station has other enticing wares that you won't see anywhere else, like 50-centimeter roll cakes, and 65-centimeter giant melon bread.
+Mokkulu Station has other enticing wares that you won't see anywhere else, like 50-centimeter-long roll cakes, and 65-centimeter-long giant melon bread.

 With a farmers' market that sells local vegetables and produce, a tourist information center, a footbath run with Yuya Onsen hot spring water, and a host of other things to enjoy, Mokkulu Station bustles with crowds just like an expressway service area.

 Gotanda 329-7, Yatsukaho, Shinshiro City, Aichi Prefecture

 Days / Hours

 Note: Except for the footbath, which is closed on Thursdays.